mikegagnon/linked-lists/README.md

 ### Step 1.
 Base Case(s)

-There is one base casee for `findSmallest(...)`: when we have reached the end of the list.
+There is one base case for `findSmallest(...)`: when we have reached the end of the list.

 Therefore the framework for our function is as follows: